Best Medicare Advantage Plans in Louisiana (2026)

 How Much Does Medicare Advantage Cost in Louisiana?

-Medicare Advantage costs in Louisiana vary widely by plan type, reflecting differences in flexibility and cost protection.
-PPO plans have the highest average monthly premiums at $18, even though many still offer $0 premiums, while HMO-POS plans sit in the middle at $29 per month.
+Medicare Advantage costs in Louisiana vary by type.
+PPO plans have the highest average monthly premiums at $18, though many still charge $0, while HMO-POS plans average $29 per month.
 HMOs are the most affordable, averaging just $8 monthly with a $0 median premium.

 HMO$0$8$4,251